snarkmaster/folly-coro-safe/folly/coro/safe/SaferCoro.md

     arbitrarily.
 Currently (this is not a contract), any "inner" error takes priority over "cleanup" ones, since it's more likely to be the root cause.
-  - Unlike synchronous RAII, cleanup of sibling object is currently unordered, to potentially later support concurrent cleanup of unrelated objects.
+  - Unlike synchronous RAII, cleanup of sibling objects is currently unordered, to potentially later support concurrent cleanup of unrelated objects.
-  - The RAII implementation integrates with `SafeAlias.h` type annotations to ensure that `co_cleanup` calls do not access the data belonging to siblings with `co_cleanup` -- they could have been cleaned up.
+  - The RAII implementation integrates with `SafeAlias.h` type annotations to ensure that `co_cleanup` calls cannot access the data belonging to siblings with `co_cleanup` -- those could have been cleaned up.
   - You can return closure-owned data outside of the closure via `AfterCleanup.h`.